DustinEMiller/social-login/README.md

 Next, make sure the plugin is installed (see below).
 We now need to sign a release version of the app if we want to test.
 You'll need to do this when you release the app as well (obviously).

 Run this command once the plugin is installed.
 This will create release versions for Android and iOS.
-We're only interested in Android at this point, so you can ignore anything related to iOS.
+We're only interested in Android at this point, so you can ignore anything related to iOS for the moment.

 ```sh
 cordova build --release